Andris Nelsons - Biography | Deutsche Grammophon

 © Marco Borggreve

-Meticulous preparation, galvanising leadership and performances that flow straight from the heart are all central to the art of Andris Nelsons.
-The Latvian conductor is Music Director of the Boston Symphony Orchestra and Gewandhauskapellmeister of the Gewandhausorchester Leipzig.
-The two contracts were simultaneously renewed in October 2020: currently celebrating his 11th season with the BSO, Nelsons will stay at the Gewandhausorchester Leipzig until at least the end of the 2026‑27 season.
+Galvanising leadership, meticulous preparation and performances that flow straight from the heart are all central to the art of Andris Nelsons.
+Now a five-time GRAMMY®-winner, the Latvian conductor is Music Director of the Boston Symphony Orchestra and Gewandhauskapellmeister of the Gewandhausorchester Leipzig.
+Currently celebrating his 12th season with the BSO, he is now set to remain in post with the Gewandhausorchester until the end of the 2031‑32 season.

 In May 2016, the conductor signed an exclusive contract with Deutsche Grammophon, paving the way for landmark projects with both the BSO and the Gewandhausorchester.

-Nelsons and the BSO have recently concluded their acclaimed decade-long Shostakovich project, the first three volumes of which were all honoured with Grammy® Awards.
-In addition to presenting all 15 symphonies, several pieces of incidental music, the Festive Overture and the Chamber Symphony, the project has been expanded to encompass the composer’s complete piano, violin and cello concertos (with soloists Yuja Wang, Baiba Skride and Yo-Yo Ma), and the first recording in more than two decades of his only full-length opera, Lady Macbeth of the Mtensk District.
-Marking the end of the project and the 50th anniversary of Shostakovich’s death, as well as Nelsons’ 10th anniversary with the BSO, DG is issuing the complete Shostakovich recordings digitally and as a 19-CD set on 28 March 2025.
-The Violin Concertos will be released as a digital album on the same date, the Cello Concertos and Piano Concertos in all formats on 25 April and 2 May respectively.
+He led the BSO in a hugely acclaimed, decade-long Shostakovich project, the first three volumes of which were all honoured with GRAMMY® Awards.
+In addition to presenting all 15 symphonies, several pieces of incidental music, the Festive Overture and the Chamber Symphony, the project was expanded to encompass the first recording in more than two decades of Shostakovich’s only full-length opera, Lady Macbeth of the Mtensk District, and his complete piano, violin and cello concertos with soloists Yuja Wang, Baiba Skride and Yo-Yo Ma.
+The collaboration with Ma was the winner in the Best Classical Instrumental Solo category at the 68th GRAMMY® Awards.
+Marking the end of the project and the 50th anniversary of Shostakovich’s death, as well as Nelsons’ 10th anniversary with the BSO, DG issued the complete Shostakovich recordings digitally and as a 19-CD set in March 2025.
+The Violin Concertos were released as a digital album at the same time, the Cello Concertos and Piano Concertos in all formats in April and May 2025 respectively.

-A second large-scale project has seen Nelsons record the symphonies of Anton Bruckner with the Gewandhausorchester.
-The series, each of whose recordings juxtaposes Bruckner’s music with an excerpt from a Wagner opera, was launched to critical acclaim in 2017 with the release of Symphony No. 3, coupled with the Overture to Tannhäuser.
-The second album pairs Bruckner’s Symphony No. 4 with the Lohengrin Prelude; the third features Symphony No. 7 and Siegfried’s Funeral March from Götterdämmerung; the fourth, a double album, comprises Bruckner’s Sixth and Ninth Symphonies together with the Siegfried Idyll and Prelude to Parsifal; and the fifth, another double album, presents the Second and Eighth Symphonies with the Prelude to Act One from Die Meistersinger von Nürnberg.
-The sixth and final double album couples Symphonies Nos.
+A second large-scale project saw Nelsons record the symphonies of Anton Bruckner with the Gewandhausorchester.
+The series, each of whose recordings juxtaposed Bruckner’s music with an excerpt from a Wagner opera, was launched to critical acclaim in 2017 with the release of Symphony No. 3, coupled with the Overture to Tannhäuser.
+The second album paired Bruckner’s Symphony No. 4 with the Lohengrin Prelude; the third featured Symphony No. 7 and Siegfried’s Funeral March from Götterdämmerung; the fourth, a double album, comprised Bruckner’s Sixth and Ninth Symphonies together with the Siegfried Idyll and Prelude to Parsifal; and the fifth, another double album, presented the Second and Eighth Symphonies with the Prelude to Act One from Die Meistersinger von Nürnberg.
+The sixth and final double album coupled Symphonies Nos.
 1 and 5 with the Prelude and Liebestod from Tristan und Isolde and was issued in February 2022.
 The complete Bruckner/Wagner recordings were released digitally and as a 10-CD box set in October 2023.

 For Deutsche Grammophon’s Beethoven 2020 celebrations Nelsons joined forces with the Wiener Philharmoniker to record the composer’s complete symphonies.
 Presented on five CDs and a single Blu‑ray Audio disc, the new cycle was released in October 2019, with Symphony No. 9 released as a standalone album two months later.